danilosierrac/workspace/index.markdown

 ### Physical space

 There is a minimal area that a workspace should have.
-In the case of tech, a good amount is 3 m2 around the person (assuming they are sitting at a desk).
+In the case of tech-related activities, an area of 3 m2 around the working person (assuming they are sitting at a desk) is recommendable.

 ### Basic furnishing

 You should at least have the following items in your own workspace:

-* A table to place your tools on, which allows you to have your elbows in 90º angle.
+* A surface to place your tools on, which allows you to have your elbows in 90º angle.
-* A chair to sit down (unless you prefer standing), if its height can be adjusted even better.
+* A chair to sit down (unless you prefer standing) in straight position, if its height can be adjusted even better.
-* A place to stow some belongins and unneeded tools.
+* A place to stow some belongins and occasionally needed tools.

 ### Illumination

-You should have enough illumination.
-[This paper can be a powerful tool](http://www.oshr.nc.gov/Support/Safety/handbook/Illumination%20Final.pdf) to asses in detail its implication, but it should have at least a natural feeling, preferably if it is purely sunlight.
+Enough natural light is essential.
+During winter/dark hours it is necessary to have a supplemental source that provides an amount of light similar to an overcast day.
+A screen alone is harmful for your eyes.
+In the best case, try working only during day time.

+_to asses in detail the implications of illumination, you can also refer to [This useful paper](http://www.oshr.nc.gov/Support/Safety/handbook/Illumination%20Final.pdf) ._

+### Living matter

+Having plants, a fish or a pet makes life more bearable.
+Surround yourself with something alive.
+Humans are ok, too.
+They all can be great.

+### Close distance to food and drinks

+Nomnomnom.

 ## Credits